John F. Williams: World War I

 When the United States entered World War I in April 1917, he was commissioned a first lieutenant in the 128th Machine Gun Battalion, 35th Infantry Division, and served in France until returning home in 1919.

 Following the war, Williams became a reporter for the Kansas City Star and editor for the Joplin Globe, later the Joplin News-Herald.

 Post World War I

 From 1922 to 1936 Williams was director of publications for the University of Missouri.

 Williams again entered the military when he was appointed major in June 1921 and became commander of the 128th Field Artillery Regiment with the rank of colonel in April 1923.

-In 1935 he was appointed Deputy Chief of the National Guard Bureau as a brigadier general, and also served as Chief of the NGB Regulations and Personnel Divisions.
+In 1935 he was appointed Deputy Chief of the National Guard Bureau as a brigadier general, and also served as Chief of the National Guard Bureau's Regulations and Personnel Divisions.
 In 1936 he acted as Chief of the National Guard Bureau prior to Albert H. Blanding assuming the post.